American Indian languages

 Many Assiniboine children like to go hunting and fishing with their fathers.
 In the past, Indian kids had more

 chores and less time to play in their daily lives, just like colonial children.
 But they did have

 dolls, toys, and games to play.

-Here is a picture of a hoop game
+Here is a picture of a hoop and pole game

 played by Plains Indian kids.